Q.E.D.: Difference from Q.E.F.

 There is another Latin phrase with a slightly different meaning, usually shortened similarly, but being less common in use.
 Quod erat faciendum, originating from the Greek geometers' closing ὅπερ ἔδει ποιῆσαι (hoper edei poiēsai), meaning "which had to be done".
 Because of the difference in meaning, the two phrases should not be confused.

 Euclid used the Greek original of Quod Erat Faciendum (Q.E.F.) to close propositions that were not proofs of theorems, but constructions of geometric objects.
 For example, Euclid's first proposition showing how to construct an equilateral triangle, given one side, is concluded this way.

-English equivalent
+Equivalent forms

-There is no common formal English equivalent, although the end of a proof may be announced with a simple statement such as "this completes the proof", "as required", "as desired", "as expected", "hence proved", "ergo", "so correct", or other similar locutions.
+There is no common formal English equivalent, although the end of a proof may be announced with a simple statement such as "thus it is proved", "this completes the proof", "as required", "as desired", "as expected", "hence proved", "ergo", "so correct", or other similar phrases.

 Typographical forms used symbolically

 Due to the paramount importance of proofs in mathematics, mathematicians since the time of Euclid have developed conventions to demarcate the beginning and end of proofs.
 In printed English language texts, the formal statements of theorems, lemmas, and propositions are set in italics by tradition.
 The beginning of a proof usually follows immediately thereafter, and is indicated by the word "proof" in boldface or italics.
 On the other hand, several symbolic conventions exist to indicate the end of a proof.

 While some authors still use the classical abbreviation, Q.E.D., it is relatively uncommon in modern mathematical texts.
 Paul Halmos claims to have pioneered the use of a solid black square (or rectangle) at the end of a proof as a Q.E.D. symbol, a practice which has become standard, although not universal.
 Halmos noted that he adopted this use of a symbol from magazine typography customs in which simple geometric shapes had been used to indicate the end of an article, so-called end marks.
 This symbol was later called the tombstone, the Halmos symbol, or even a halmos by mathematicians.
 Often the Halmos symbol is drawn on chalkboard to signal the end of a proof during a lecture, although this practice is not so common as its use in printed text.

 The tombstone symbol appears in TeX as the character $\blacksquare$ (filled square, \blacksquare) and sometimes, as a $\square$ (hollow square, \square or \Box).
 In the AMS Theorem Environment for LaTeX, the hollow square is the default end-of-proof symbol.
 Unicode explicitly provides the "end of proof" character, U+220E (∎).
 Some authors use other Unicode symbols to note the end of a proof, including, ▮ (U+25AE, a black vertical rectangle), and ‣ (U+2023, a triangular bullet).
 Other authors have adopted two forward slashes (//, $//$) or four forward slashes (////, $////$).
 In other cases, authors have elected to segregate proofs typographically—by displaying them as indented blocks.